Deputation/SpMV/README.md

 # SpMV on GPU Investigation (Deliverable #1)

 This repository contains the source code, build scripts, and execution environments for evaluating Sparse Matrix-Vector Multiplication (SpMV) kernels using COO and CSR storage formats.
-The benchmarks compare custom unoptimized and optimized GPU kernels against OpenMP CPU baselines and NVIDIA's cuSPARSE library.
+The benchmarks compare custom unoptimized and an optimized GPU kernel against OpenMP CPU baselines and NVIDIA's cuSPARSE library.

 ## Prerequisites